maxent-ai/ocrpy/docs/api-reference.rst

 or be removed in future releases.

-Currently it exposes the :class:`ocrpy.experimental.document_classifier.DocumentClassifier` class which can be used to classify documents into various categories.
+Currently it exposes the :class:`ocrpy.experimental.document_classifier.DocumentClassifier` class which can be used to classify documents into various categories & :class:`ocrpy.experimental.layout_parser.DocumentLayoutParser` class which can be used to identify different components of a document like text, title, table, figures etc.

-Other experimental features which are not exposed include document layout parsers which would enable you to extract the layout of a document and extract the text from the document with different type of parsers like table or text parsers.
+These can be used along with the ocr pipelines, as preprocessing utils to identify different types of documents and their layout and launch appropriate ocr pipelines for custom processing.

 .. autoclass:: ocrpy.experimental.document_classifier.DocumentClassifier
 .. automethod:: ocrpy.experimental.document_classifier.DocumentClassifier.predict

+.. autoclass:: ocrpy.experimental.layout_parser.DocumentLayoutParser
+.. automethod:: ocrpy.experimental.layout_parser.DocumentLayoutParser.parse

 ``ocrpy.utils``